 Many boy and girl groups in the K-pop industry like to specialize in and make their singles upbeat.
 However, it’s no secret that Koreans love their power ballads.
 The more melancholy the lyrics hold in them, the better.

 Of course, even in the sad genre, many differences in style exist, and some of them may even sound confusingly upbeat.
-A lot of emotion often gets poured into these, and they make for many Korean person’s favorites to sing at karaoke or play at night.
+A lot of emotion often gets poured into these, and they make for many Korean people’s favorites to sing at karaoke or play at night.

 Don’t let its quick beat fool you, as it pulls you into its feeling of melancholy from the first verse.
 Using the sea metaphorically to talk about his tears, it alternates between singing and rapping against melodic background music.

-To make it all the more melancholic, by the time we reach the end of the music video, the sea’s all dried up, and we’ve made it onto the sandy beach, building sandcastles that will likely crumble, making the ending verse just as gloomy as the beginning.
+To make it all the more melancholic, by the time we reach the end of the video, the sea’s all dried up, and we’ve made it onto the sandy beach, building sandcastles that will likely crumble, making the ending verse just as gloomy as the beginning.
 You can easily find yourself swaying along with the song’s melody and beat in combination with the soothing vocals of this solo artist.

 Group: MONSTA X